Adrian-Ng/Adrian-Ng.github.io/_pages/splash.md

 fr_sql_ddl_dml:

-  - title: 'Structure Query Language (SQL)'
+  - title: 'Structured Query Language (SQL)'
     excerpt: 'An easy-to-learn, albeit, high level language that you’ll find being used pretty much wherever you come across relational databases.
 It is used in essentially two ways: building databases and manipulating data.

+    $$$$

     That is, we can divide the language into two broad categories'

   - image_path: /assets/images/splash/ddl.jpg
     image_caption: "Singapore"